Heavy Combination (HC) Automatic Course Summary

 This course is for those participants who want to get their Heavy Combination Licence in an automatic vehicle, and is conducted as a one (1) day course.

-Upon successful completion the student will be able to obtain their Heavy Combination (HC) licence and be able to drive HC trucks with a transmission type of automatic or syncromesh.
+Upon successful completion the student will be able to obtain their Heavy Combination (HC) licence and be able to drive HC trucks with a transmission type of automatic or synchromesh.

-Our fee for an upgrading your licence in our automatic HC vehicle is $1600.
+Our fee for upgrading your licence in our automatic HC vehicle is $1800.

-Upon successful completion the student will be able to obtain an unrestricted Heavy Combination (HC) licence and be able to drive HC trucks with any transmission type (auto, synchromesh, or constant mesh transmission).
-Training and assessment takes place in our vehicle which uses a nine (9) speed Road Ranger constant mesh transmission.
+Upon successful completion, the student will be able to obtain an unrestricted Heavy Combination (HC) licence and be able to drive HC trucks with any transmission type (auto, synchromesh, or constant mesh transmission).

-Our fee is $120 per hour upto 17 hours for training and assessment in our vehicle.
-Any additional hours required to complete this class of licence will be charged at a reduced rate of $80 per hour.
+Our fee is $2650 for 2 days of training and assessment in our vehicles.
+If a student requires additional time to complete this class of licence above and beyond the allocated two days, then an additional day is charged at $900.
 Please contact us for details on our fee structure when using your own vehicle.

 A Heavy Combination (HC) Licence allows the holder to drive articulated vehicles with three (3) or more axels.
 This includes a prime mover with a single semi trailer, or heavy rigid vehicle towing a trailer with a GVM greater than nine (9) tonnes.
 See image below.